Watch Mike Sonko splash Sh1.03 million on alcohol as birthday gift for Uhuru

 In the company of his aides, the politician made his way to a popular liquor shop along Kiambu Road to gift Uhuru on his 62nd birthday.

-He bought six brands of whiskey, with a bottle for one of the brands going for Sh221,000 going by a video shared by the flamboyant politician.
+He bought six brands of whiskey, with a bottle for one of the brands going for Sh221,000 according to a video shared by the flamboyant politician.

 Sonko wished Uhuru a happy birthday, singing a birthday song for the retired president as his aides carted the purchase to the counter where the cashier scanned them.